TimeMachine1994/081925-SvelteTweb/archive/project-tracking/PHASE_2_DEMO_DATA_COMPLETE.md

 ### Demo Landing Page (`/demo`)

 **Updated to:**
-- Accept memorial slug from session creation response
+- Accept event slug from session creation response
-- Redirect directly to created memorial page
+- Redirect directly to created event page
-- Fallback to `/my-portal` if no memorial created
+- Fallback to `/my-portal` if no event created
 - Enhanced user experience with immediate content

 ---